Top 5 Ranked Men's Snooker Players Of All Time

 For his fast and aggressive playstyle, Higgins earned the nickname “Hurricane Higgins.”
-This made him the perfect player for the beginning of televised snooker matches, as audiences took on a strong following to him.
+This made him the perfect player for the beginning of televised snooker matches, as audiences took a strong liking to him.
 Starting out in Northern Ireland, Higgins was propelled into fame starting in the 1970s with a win over former mentor John Spencer.
 Although he passed away in 2010, Higgins will be remembered fondly for the charm and skill he brought to the sport.